-A hand therapist is an occupational or physical therapist who, through advanced study, specializes in rehabilitating patients with conditions affecting the hands and upper extremity.
+Hand therapy is done by specialized occupational therapists with advanced study in rehabilitating patients with conditions affecting the hands and upper extremities.

 What is hand therapy?

 Hand therapy is a specialized modality that all therapists do not have.
 Hand therapists have experience in the treatment of a variety of injuries of the hand.
 They work closely with your physician.
 Many injuries and surgeries require very specific limitations to protect or repair your injury.
 Your hand therapist will make sure you understand what your physician wants.
 As you heal, you will be able to do more.

 Who needs hand therapy?